Douglas S. Holden

 What is the Difference: Living Will & Revocable Living Trust

-I have seen various definitions for what make a trust a “Living Trust,” Most of the time, one will simply defines a Living Trust as a trust made by the person who is called a Trustor or a Grantor during his or her lifetime.
+I have seen various definitions for what makes a trust a “Living Trust,” Most of the time, one will simply define a Living Trust as a trust made by the person who is called a Trustor or a Grantor during his or her lifetime.